halsa0704too/Bank_Marketing_anakysis/README.md

 ## **Acknowledgments**

-- The dataset was obtained from the UCI Machine Learning Repository: [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).
+- The dataset used in this project was obtained from Kaggle: Bank Marketing Dataset https://www.kaggle.com/datasets/nimishsawant/bankfull

----

-Feel free to tailor this README based on your specific project workflow or additional insights!
-Let me know if you need any modifications.
+- Special thanks to the contributors who made this dataset available for analysis.